 Residence is open to students during the regular academic session (September to April, with a break over the holiday season).
+In 2008,

-In 2006, first-year students may move into their rooms at noon on Saturday, September 2.
-Residence opens for one-year BJ students at noon on Thursday, August 10.
+- First-year students may move into residence commencing at 10 a.m. on Saturday, August 30. - Returning students may move into residence at 9 a.m. on Wednesday, September 3. - One-year BJ students may move into residence at noon on Thursday, August 14.

-Returning students may enter at 9 a.m. on Wednesday, September 6.
 Students will be not be permitted to move into their rooms before these dates and times.
-Temporary storage may be available for returning students or out-of-province students, depending on availability.
-Please contact the Residence Office or check the King's website.
+Early drop-off of belongings may be available for returning students or new out of province students.
+For information on early drop-off please contact the Residence Office or check the King's website.
+Residence closes in April the day after exams end.
+See "Academic Dates" on page 7.
+Personal belongings will not be stored over the summer months.